McGill-AI-Lab/device-agnostic-semg/LUNA/REPO/README.md

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](./LICENSE) file for details.

-**Note on model weights:** Pretrained weights are hosted at https://huggingface.co/thorir/FEMBA and https://huggingface.co/thorir/LUNA and licensed under **CC BY-ND 4.0**.
+**Note on model weights:** Pretrained weights are hosted at https://huggingface.co/thorir/LUNA and licensed under **CC BY-ND 4.0**.
 You may use and redistribute the **unmodified** weights with attribution.
 Redistribution of **modified** weights is not permitted.
 To upstream improvements, please open a PR; accepted changes will be released as **official** checkpoints.